apostrophecms/docs/docs/reference/query-builders.md

 The `type` builder can be used to limit a query to only one particular doc type.
 Pass the doc type name (string) as an argument.

 Generally you don't want to call this method directly.
-It will be better to include the doc type name as the `type` criteria in the original `find()` method arguments.
+It will be better to use a doc type module's `find` method, which limits to that type automatically.
+You can also include the doc type name as the `type` criteria in a generic `find()` method's arguments.

 ### `withPublished()`